irabinovitch/nest-cli/README.md

 ## Setup Instructions

-NOTE: Get or use an existing gmail.com address for everythign here.
-Do not use a Google Workspace domain for your Google Cloud, Nest Developer account or anything else.
-Google is a hassle and refuses to support Google Workspace domains.
+NOTE: Get or use an existing gmail.com address for everything here.
+Do not use a Google Workspace domain for your Google Cloud, Nest Developer account or anything else associated with this coe.
+Google is a hassle and refuses to support Google Workspace domains for most consumer products.

 Believe me, you will lose hours to this, and $5 to a Nest Developer account you'll never be able to use.
 Save the time.